-People Are Throwing Cheese At Their Babies And Posting It Online In The Weird “Cheese Challenge”
+People Are Throwing Cheese At Their Babies And Posting It Online In The Weird ‘Cheese Challenge’

 That is literally it.

 Some people love to try and figure the color of the dress.
 Other people think it is interesting to share news of celebrity deaths before finding proof that they are even true.
-Now, the latest viral trend is something called the “Cheesed Challenge” which comes with the #cheesed hashtag.
+Now, the latest viral trend is something called the “Cheese Challenge” which comes with the #cheesed hashtag.

 It all started with a dad in Michigan named Charles Amara.
-As reported by WXYZ, the dad posted a video online of hi approaching his young baby as the kid sits in a high chair enjoying a drink from his sippy cup.
+As reported by WXYZ, the dad posted a video online of him approaching his young baby as the kid sits in a high chair enjoying a drink from his sippy cup.

 Charles’ hand can be seen with a piece of cheese in front of the camera and eventually being thrown right onto the baby’s face.
 The child sits there shocked and stunned before the video comes to an abrupt end.